syncfusion-content/wpf-docs/wpf/Spreedsheet/Localization.md

 1. Create a WPF application and add spreadsheet control to it.
 2. Create a folder named Resources in the application.
-3. Create a resource file (Resx file) and name it as Syncfusion.Spreadsheet.WPF. &lt;your culture info name&gt;.resx
+3. Create a resource file (Resx file) and name it as Syncfusion.Spreadsheet.WPF. <your culture info name>.resx